What Are Spy Bugs That Could be Spying On You?

 Video camera bugs that could be transmitting wireless video are slightly more powerful but every bit as dangerous.
 These image surveillance devices run into the 5-10 MHz frequency range.
 Via those frequencies, they can transmit both real-time footage and still images.
 However, they are easily detectable with a careful sweep using these camera bug detectors.

 Meanwhile, GPS trackers operate within the highest RF ranges.
-They use celluar to transmit the location data when hidden in something such as a box, a vehicle or even in your ceilling.
+They use cellular to transmit the location data when hidden in something such as a box, a vehicle or even in your ceiling.
 It's a necessity for maintaining communication with satellites that detail movements.
 As a result, GPS Bug Detectors often key in to various frequencies at once for successful identification.
-Be advised, though valuable, other common electronic equipment from power lines to radio broadcasts can easily and often confuse a GPS detector.
+Be advised, though valuable, other common electronic equipment from power lines to radio broadcasts can easily and often confuse a GPS detector because it may be difficult to pinpoint exactly where the GPS unit is transmitting from, however many detectors can tell you the signal strength, so the closer you are to the source, the more likely you are to find it.

-Why You Should You Do Your Own Bug Detection Sweep?
+Why Should You Do Your Own Bug Detection Sweep?

 This is a different ballgame.
 As happens often in almost any sector, the hardware that only a government or unthinkably deep private coffer could once afford is now less costly than a reputable P.I.'s retainer, hourly fee and expenses.
 For a one-time upfront equipment purchase, you can accomplish for yourself in minutes what individuals and companies have paid professionals hundreds of thousands of dollars to carry out.